brainy-labs/metadata-snippet-manager/instructions.md

 #### `create_metadata_forest`
 Creates multiple trees in a single operation.
 - **When to use**: To initialize complex relations with multiple independent hierarchies.
-You can also use it to create trees faster, if you know exaclty what to do.
+You can also use it to create trees faster, if you know exactly what to do.
 - **Behavior**: Partial failure allowed (some trees can be created even if others fail)
 - **Returns**: Status for each tree (created/error) and overall success level